 Mix the tahini, maple syrup, lemon juice, garlic paste, and salt in a small bowl.
 Add 1 Tbsp.
 (15 ml) of water at a time to reach the desired consistency.

 *Soak the chickpeas in water for 24 hours so they soften up.
-When the chickpeas are soaked, drain the water and rinse the chickpeas thoroughly, and use as instructed.
+When the chickpeas are soaked, drain the water, rinse the chickpeas thoroughly, and use as instructed.
 Do not cook the chickpeas.

 *2 cups dried chickpeas yield about 5 cups soaked chickpeas.